To save repeatedly entering your name and contact details at the foot of a Microsoft Outlook message, create an email signature.

 Once you have created a signature it can be inserted into new messages automatically or you can choose to insert it manually.

-Creating an email signature
+Create an email signature in Outlook

 - To add an email signature do one of the following: